 Across all survey participants these two technologies were selected as most likely to change the way in which humans experience the world, out of a field that included other significant runners up.
-An incredible 92 percent of tech influencers noted that machine intelligence was somewhat or very likely to impact how we experience the world and 90 percent believed that autonomous, or driverless, vehicles would do the same.
+An incredible 92 percent of tech influencers noted that artificial intelligence was somewhat or very likely to impact how we experience the world and 90 percent believed that autonomous, or driverless, vehicles would do the same.
 From how we move, to how machines will anticipate our need, there’s consensus that the biggest change could come from smarter machines operating with increasingly less direct human control.

 The general population believes that smart cyber is most likely to benefit how the government serves its citizens.

 When asked which of these technologies would most benefit how government serve their citizens, the general population noted a focus on smart cyber along with other technologies.
 But the tech experts were more focused.
-More than machine intelligence or autonomous vehicles, the experts believed government service would be transformed by universal connectivity.
+More than artificial intelligence or autonomous vehicles, the experts believed government service would be transformed by universal connectivity.
 The promise of universal connectivity could see government increasing the speed and reach of their services.

 Compared to the general population’s responses, more tech elites believe that technology will transform industries—and sooner than we think.